nehart/MMDocs/docs/CSSDevelopment.md

 # CSS Development Tutorial

-This tutorial is designed for those who wish to contribute to the `MMDocs` image development, with a particular focus on the CSS components.
+This tutorial was created by Norbert EHART (norbert@ehart.net) in 2024 under the CC-BY license and is intended to provide information to those working on the `MMDocs` project (with a particular focus on the CSS components).

-Norbert EHART (norbert@ehart.net) created this tutorial in 2024 and it is licensed under the CC-BY license.

 ## Clone the Repository